plasmo-dev/Plasmo.jl/docs/src/documentation/modeling.md

 OptiNode w/ 0 Variable(s)
 ```
 It is also possible to create sets of optinodes with a single call to [`@optinode`](@ref) like shown in the below code snippet.
-Here, we create two more optinodes which we refer to with the reference `nodes`.
+Here, we create two more optinodes which returns the reference `nodes`.
 This input produces a `JuMP.DenseAxisArray` which
 allows us to refer to each optinode using the produced index sets.
 For example, `nodes[2]` and `nodes[3]` each return the corresponding
 optinode.